Teskh/SCP/README.md

 Task Completion: Worker selects and marks a task as done.
 Logging: System records the completion in `TaskLogs` (for module tasks) or `PanelTaskLogs` (for panel tasks), including start/finish station.
 Admin Interface: A separate section/route accessible after admin login allows for managing Workers, `ModuleProductionPlan` items (defining project name, house details, modules), `TaskDefinitions`, `HouseTypes` (including defining `HouseSubType`s, parameters, and panels per module/sub-type), Specialties, etc.
-Logout/Idle: Automatic logout after inactivity or manual logout.
+Logout/Idle: Automatic logout after inactivity and manual logout.
 5. Login Mechanisms:
 Primary: PIN entry.
 Secondary: QR Code scanning.
 (QR scanner should always be working in the background -unless turned off at settings-, if the user flashes a QR code in front of the camera, it should log him in inmediately.
 Alternatively, the user can select his name from the list of relevant workers for that station and enter his PIN)
 6. Module Tracking & Movement:
 Production Flow Logic: System understands W1 -> ... -> W5 -> M1 -> [A1 | B1 | C1] -> ... -> [A6 | B6 | C6].
 Mechanism: Module movement is driven by updates to `Modules.current_station_id`.
 The target assembly line (A/B/C) for a module is defined in its `ModuleProductionPlan` item.
-Clash Resolution: Basic auto-advance logic for clashes within the same line segment; specific validation needed for M1 and branching.
+Clash Resolution for modules (not panels): Basic auto-advance logic for clashes within the same line segment; specific validation needed for M1 and branching.
-Future Enhancement: Automatic tracking envisioned but out of initial scope.
 7. Key Features & Constraints:
 Internal Use Only: Simplified security.
-Low Stakes: Focus on visibility, not critical enforcement (initially).
+Low Stakes: Focus on visibility, not critical enforcement.
-Full-Screen SPA (React): Essential for tablet kiosk experience.
 Defined Production Flow: Logic tied to the specific station layout.
 Task Dependencies: Tasks can specify prerequisite tasks via comma-separated `task_definition_ids`.
 Station-Context Driven: Core logic relies on fixed tablet location.